Rei-SwitchBot/faq/en-us/Hub Series.md

 Please note that even if your appliance is not currently in our IR database, you may still be able to use it with Hub 2 by learning your remote via "Learn Buttons" or "Others" in the app.
 We encourage you to give these methods a try.
 If you have any further questions, feel free to contact us anytime.
 We’re happy to help!

+---
+### Troubleshooting Changed the Humidity Unit to “Absolute Humidity” in the Switchbot App, but SwitchBot Hub 2 Still Displays “Relative Humidity”

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+When you set the humidity unit to absolute humidity (g/m³) in the app under "Profile," this setting only applies to the app display.
+Unfortunately, Hub 2’s screen is not designed with an LED capable of showing absolute humidity values.
+Because of this hardware limitation, Hub 2 can only display relative humidity (%).
+We sincerely apologize for any inconvenience this may cause.
+This is due to product design specifications, and we appreciate your understanding.
+If you have any further questions, please don’t hesitate to contact us.
+We’re happy to help!